Corruption, poverty hinder fight to save Africa's forests

 "There's no work here.
 That's why we cut the trees," said Diediou who gave only his first name, carrying two trunks on a small donkey-drawn cart through the Tanghory state forest.

-In a testament to the state's efforts to stop the illicit trade, nine seized trucks with Gambian license plates were parked in the local office of Senegal's forestry department.
+In a testament to the state's efforts to stop the illicit trade, nine seized trucks with Gambian licence plates were parked in the local office of Senegal's forestry department.

 Nonetheless, villagers and ecologists said much of the smuggling occurs under the noses or even with the complicity of government agents.